adlnet/xAPI-Spec/xAPI.md

 ###### Requirements

-Verbs appear in statements as objects consisting of a URI and a set of display names corresponding to multiple languages or dialects which provide human-readable meanings of the Verb.
+Verbs appear in statements as Objects consisting of a URI and a set of display names corresponding to multiple languages or dialects which provide human-readable meanings of the Verb.

 * The URI contained in the id SHOULD be human-readable and contain the Verb meaning.